yiimnta/CRF-Entity-detection-in-German-federal-parliament/README.md

 ```

 ### Template file for CRF++
-Columns for each row of data in the training file are understood as conditions that help CRF to tag each row accurately.
+- Columns of each row of data in the training file are understood as conditions that help for the POS Tagging of CRF++ accurately.
+Through the template file we can customize the conditions as we wish..
-You can find out more <a href="https://taku910.github.io/crfpp/" target="_blank">here</a>
+- You can find more information <a href="https://taku910.github.io/crfpp/" target="_blank">here</a>
-`bin\template_file`
+- `bin\template_file`
 ```bash
 # Unigram
 U00:%x[0,0]/%x[1,0]/%x[2,0]